Selection#

 Parameters:

-accessor_fn – A function which takes each element of the current selection and returns a node or tuple of nodes within that selection.
-This function must be structural; it must depend only on the PyTree structure of its input and not on the actual values of the leaves.
-See equinox.tree_at for the full set of requirements.
+• accessor_fn – A function which takes each element of the current selection and returns a single node within that selection (if multiple is False) or a collection of nodes (if multiple is True).
+This function must be structural; it must depend only on the PyTree structure of its input and not on the actual values or Python IDs of the leaves.
+It will be called with a copy of the object where every PyTree leaf and every empty PyTree node (e.g. an empty tuple or the None singleton) are wrapped with an internal wrapper object.

 Returns:

-A modified selection that selects the specific child of each node in the original selection.
+A modified selection that selects the specific child of each node in the original selection (or the set of nodes if multiple was True).

 at_childless() Selection[source]#